 Acting under the cover of a Hollywood producer scouting a location for a science fiction film, a CIA agent launches a dangerous operation to rescue six Americans in Tehran during the U.S. hostage crisis in Iran in 1979.

 Ted Kramer's wife leaves him, allowing for a lost bond to be rediscovered between Ted and his son, Billy.
 But a heated custody battle ensues over the divorced couple's son, deepening the wounds left by the separation.

-Will Shakespeare is a known but struggling poet, playwright and actor who not only has sold his next play to both Philip Henslow and Richard Burbidge but now faces a far more difficult problem: he is bereft of ideas and has yet to begin writing.
-He is in search of his muse, the woman who will inspire him but all attempts fail him until he meets the beautiful Viola de Lesseps.
-She loves the theatre and would like nothing more than to take to the stage but is forbidden from doing so as only men can be actors.
+William Shakespeare (Joseph Fiennes) is a known but struggling poet, playwright, and actor, who not only has sold his next play to both Philip Henslowe (Geoffrey Rush) and Richard Burbage (Martin Clunes), but now faces a far more difficult problem: he is bereft of ideas and has yet to begin writing.
+He is in search of his muse, the woman who will inspire him but all attempts fail him until he meets the beautiful Viola De Lesseps (Gwyneth Paltrow).
+She loves the theatre and would like nothing more than to take to the stage, but is forbidden from doing so as only men can be actors.
 She is also a great admirer of Shakespeare's works.
-Dressing as a man and going by the name of Thomas Kent, she auditions and is ideal for a part in his next play.
-Shakespeare soon sees through her disguise and they begin a love affair, one they know cannot end happily for them as he is already married and she has been promised to the dour Lord Wessex.
+Dressing as a man, and going by the name of "Thomas Kent", she auditions and is ideal for a part in his next play.
+Shakespeare soon sees through her disguise and they begin a love affair, one they know cannot end happily for them as he is already married and she has been promised to the dour Lord Wessex (Colin Firth).
 As the company rehearses his new play, ...Written by

 51 of 88 people found this review helpful.